bkoch53/FIR/fir_todos/README.md

 Using the `fir_todos` plugin is pretty straightforward.

-* To **create** a task, open an finding and click `Add`, then `Todo`.
+* To **create** a task, open a finding and click `Add`, then `Todo`.
 Specify an action to be done, and an accountable party (you may select the "CERT" business line for tasks atrributed to you).
 To save the changes, click on the `+` sign at the end of the line.

 * **Remove** a task by clicking on the cross sign on the corresponding line.